Help available for business rates

 Property in shared use with other commercial activities

-Where part of a property is occupied by a charity carrying out its charitable objectives and part used by a person or company running a commercial business those parts identified as being a commercial business will be liable to pay rates.
+Where part of a property is occupied by a charity carrying out its charitable objectives and part is used by a person or company running a commercial business those parts identified as being a commercial business will be liable to pay rates.
 Therefore, either party should advise LPS if such circumstances occur in order to ensure appropriate rating liability is being applied to the correct occupiers.

 Property partly occupied by a charity